fernandolozano/hasimeaka/README.md

- Simple web page created for my uncle's company with ChatGPT 4.0 in less than 15 minutes.
+ Simple web page created for my uncle's company with Gemini 3.0 in less than 15 minutes.